27 Epic Things to Do in Cabo San Lucas (and Beyond)

 You’re strapped into a harness that hangs from a pulley, attached to the zipline.
 Step off the platform and you speed down the cable to the next elevated platform.

-Not only is ziplining in Los Cabos exhilarating, you get to see another side of Los Cabos away from the beach – the stark dramatic beauty of its desert mountains and canyons.
+Not only is ziplining in Los Cabos exhilarating, you get to see Cabo’s dramatic desert landscapes and rugged canyons.

-You can choose from three different Cabo ziplining operations:
+You can choose from three different ziplining operations:

 Ziplining and UTVs with Cabo Adventures

-Three generations in our family enjoyed this fun ziplining eco-tour in rugged desert mountains and forest in a biosphere reserve.
+Three generations in our family enjoyed this fun ziplining eco-tour in a mountainous biosphere reserve.

 The fun doesn’t stop there.
-This tour then includes driving your own 4 x 4 UTV on a specially designed course through the Baja desert.
+You also climb up a Via Ferrata, rappel down rock walls and brave a “commando bridge.”
+And you get to drive your own 4×4 UTV on a specially designed course through the Baja desert.

-Home-made quesadillas and a fresh salad bar are offered at the end.
+Home-made quesadillas and a fresh salad bar await at the finish line.

 Smiling woman rappels down a rock cliff in Cabo San Lucas